-American collector Tom Wagner is mounting Mark Beyer: With/Without Text, the first ever one-man in-depth retrospective of more than seventy pieces of Beyer’s art and comics at the Ohio State University’s Urban Arts Space from January 8th to February 23rd 2013.
+American collector Tom Wagner mounted Mark Beyer: With/Without Text, the first ever one-man in-depth retrospective of more than seventy pieces of Beyer’s art and comics at the Ohio State University’s Urban Arts Space from January 8th to February 23rd 2013.
 In 2016, New York Review Comics issued a new edition of Agony with a new introduction by Colson Whitehead.

 This Article originally appeared in Art Review Magazine.